aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

  * Communication tips like not informing the user that they have said the word wrong, have NPC's interact with hand gestures in the game and to not put a time limit to say the word inspired from https://www.aphasia.org/aphasia-resources/communication-tips/
  * Ensuring the game captures real world scenarios inspired from https://openaccess.city.ac.uk/id/eprint/2860/1/Computer%20delivery%20of%20gesture%20therapy%20for%20people%20with%20severe%20aphasia.pdf
  * Inspiration to use visual references like objects in the game to support their understanding and to name the word correctly from https://www.nhs.uk/conditions/aphasia/treatment/

-# Before you get started ⏸️

-1. Download Unity
-2. You need an IBM Cloud account to generate service credentials, url and API Key, in order to authenticate to the API.
-3. This project uses Unity SDK file in order to use IBM watsons speech to text API.
-So Download the unity SDK file from:https://github.com/watson-developer-cloud/unity-sdk and add this inside the game asset.
-4. Take the script 'ExampleStreaming.cs' from the SDK file and add this into a game component.
-5. Paste the service credentials you generated into the empty fields that are required by ExampleStreaming script.

 # Screenshots 📷